davistdaniel/PiHoleLongTermStats/README.md

 4. Open your browser and visit [http://localhost:9292](http://localhost:9292)

 > [!WARNING]
-> Don't use your actual Pi-hole FTL db file for querying.
+> Using your actual Pi-hole FTL db file for querying is **not** recommended.
 Place the copy in the project root or specify its path using the `--db_path` argument or `PIHOLE_LT_STATS_DB_PATH` environment variable.
+In any case, PiHoleLongTermStats does not monitor for changes in the Pi-hole FTL db file even if you mount it.

 ## ⚙️ Configuration